-When you visit the website of a car insurance company, or you listen to or watch a commercial from a car insurance company, you are often told that customer satisfaction surveys rate their services higher than any other company.
+Car insurance companies often claim that customer satisfaction surveys rate their services higher than any other company.
 The question is: Do car insurance company customer satisfaction ratings mean anything?

 Enter your ZIP code above to compare car insurance quotes today for FREE!

-Many car insurance companies offer a survey through what is called river polling.
-What this means is that a computer randomly selects people who visit the car insurance company website and request that they answer a few questions for the survey.
+Many car insurance companies offer a survey where a computer randomly selects people who visit the car insurance company website and request that they answer a few questions for the survey.

 Finding Customer Satisfaction Ratings that Count

-Just because most of the surveys conducted by the car insurance companies aren’t scientific doesn’t mean that no such surveys exist.
-Each year the Insurance Information Institute conducts surveys based on a number of criteria, including customer satisfaction.
-It isn’t the only company that does this, either.
+Just because most of the surveys conducted by the car insurance companies aren’t scientific doesn’t mean that such surveys do not exist.
+Each year the Insurance Information Institute conducts surveys based on several criteria, including customer satisfaction.

-There are several entities that pride themselves on providing accurate information about car insurance companies.
-Typically, they conduct independent studies to determine if a company is doing well in terms of price, products, and customer served, all from their current and former customer’s point of view.
+They typically conduct independent studies to determine if a company is doing well regarding price, products, and customer served, all from their current and former customer’s point of view.

 The companies providing the results have no monetary interest in seeing one company come out ahead of the other.